dmccreary/moving-rainbow/docs/challenges.md

 ### Random Ripples

-Draw random ripple patterns on the LED strips were the pixels move out from a single point.
+Draw random ripple patterns on the LED strips where the pixels move out from a single point.

 ### Use Random to Simulate Candle Flicker